-During menstruation, women are exempt from fasting and from praying the five daily prayers.
-It can be difficult when we are unable to perform these acts of worship, and at times, it can feel as if we are missing out on the spirit of Ramadan.
+While menstruating, women and girls are exempt from fasting and praying the five daily prayers.
+It can be difficult when we are unable to perform these acts of worship and, at times, it can feel as if we are missing out on the spirit of Ramadan.

-However, there are many other forms of worship and good deeds which we should aim to increase during our periods.
+However, there are many other forms of worship and good deeds which women and girls should aim to increase during our periods.

-We should recite more du’a and supplications, spend more time in dhikr and reflection, send salutations upon the Prophet Muhammad (peace be upon him), and help the poor and needy in our communities and across the globe.
+We can recite more dua and supplications, spend more time in dhikr and reflection, send salutations upon the Prophet Muhammad (peace be upon him), and help the poor and needy in our communities and across the globe.

 With sincere intentions, we can still reap the blessings and rewards of the holy month during our periods.

-There are many rules around how to approach fasting and worship during our periods, which also vary depending on which school of thought (Madhab) you follow.
+There are many rules around how to approach fasting and worship during our periods, and these vary depending on which school of thought you follow.

-If you are unsure about which rules apply in your Madhab, please consult a local scholar.
+If you are unsure about which rules apply, please consult a local scholar.

-It’s important for us to know the following general rules related to menstruation in Ramadan:
+Among the different approaches, it’s important for us to know the following general rules related to menstruation and Ramadan:

 How to make up missed fasts

-Record the number of fasts you have missed and make up for these fasts as soon as possible after the Holy month of Ramadan.
-If this is not possible, make sure to make up missed fasts before the next Ramadan.
+Record the number of fasts you have missed and make up for these fasts as soon as possible after the Ramadan — make sure to make up missed fasts before the next Ramadan.

-Aim to make up missed fasts on Mondays and Thursdays, in order to earn the rewards of practicing the sunnah of Prophet Muhammad (PBUH), as he would regularly fast these two days.
+Aim to make up missed fasts on Mondays and Thursdays, in order to earn the rewards of practicing the sunnah of Prophet Muhammad (PBUH), as he would regularly fast on these days.

 What to do if your period starts during the day

-If your period starts during the day, the fast is no longer valid and you need to make it up later.
+If your period starts during the day, your fast for that day is no longer valid and you will need to make it up later.

 What to do if your period starts during the night